Why test doubles?

 - We can leverage Chai's BDD assertions (

 expectsyntax), which reads very fluently

 stubs instead of

 Sinon stubs support the full test spy API, which means that they can be used in place of spies.
-We prefer not to do that because their semantics differ significantly:
+I prefer not to do that because their semantics differ significantly: